Trump escalates his war with the Fed

 President Donald Trump has escalated his highly unusual battle with the Federal Reserve.

 He tweeted early Friday that higher interest rates are taking away America's competitive edge with China.
+On Thursday, he complained that higher rates were undoing his administration's efforts to help the economy.

 The Federal Reserve was constructed early in the 20th century to be an independent financial institution, free from the whims of politics.
 The Fed has been carefully and gradually raising rates over the past several years to keep inflation in check and to prevent the economy from overheating.

-Higher rates, however, strengthen the dollar against the world's currencies, which makes the United States a more expensive -- and potentially less attractive -- place to invest.
+Higher rates strengthen the dollar against the world's currencies, which makes the United States a more expensive place to invest.

-Trump said that raising American interest rates makes investment in China comparatively attractive, because China manipulates its currency by artificially devaluing it.
-When US rates go up, American businesses' dollars go further -- particularly in China, where the yuan is cheap.
+Trump said that raising American interest rates makes investment in China comparatively attractive, because China artificially devalues its currency.
+When US rates go up, American businesses' dollars go further — particularly in China, where the yuan is cheap.

+Ironically, the Trump administration's trade war with China has helped devalue the yuan, which has fallen more than 8% over the past three months.
+China's slowing economy has pushed the yuan lower, too.

+The yuan fell sharply against the dollar on Thursday and Friday after China's central bank indicated that it was willing to accept a weaker currency.
+The People's Bank of China does not let the yuan float freely like the dollar.
+Instead, China sets a daily trading range for the yuan — an action that Trump and other China critics have described as currency manipulation.

 Trump has twice this week weighed in on the Fed's decisions to raise rates, and he expressed displeasure with Fed leadership during his 2016 presidential campaign.
 Then, his complaint was that interest rates were too low.